fjarri/reikna/doc/source/tutorial-basic.rst

 #.
 Transformations are strictly elementwise.
    It means that you cannot specify the index to read from or to write to in the transformation code --- it stays the same as the one used to read the value in the main kernel.
 #.
 Transformations connected to the input nodes must have only one output, and transformations connected to the output nodes must have only one input.
-   This restriction is, in fact, enforced by the signature of :py:meth:`~tigger.core.Computation.connect`.
+   This restriction is, in fact, enforced by the signature of :py:meth:`~reikna.core.Computation.connect`.
 #.
 External endpoints of the output transformations cannot point to existing nodes in the transformation tree.
    This is the direct consequence of the strict elementwiseness --- it would unavoidably create races between memory writes from different branches.
    On the other hand, input transformations can be safely connected to existing nodes, including base nodes.